 OCD Data Format

 The OCD interface uses the asynchronous data format defined for RS-232.
-Each character is transmitted as 1 Start bit, 8 data bits (least-significant bit first), and 1.5 Stop bits (Figure 24)
+Each character is transmitted as 1 Start bit, 8 data bits (least-significant bit first), and 1.5 Stop bits as shown in Figure 26.